TheYonkk/smoker/notes/pi_setup.md

 sudo raspi-config
 ```

-Then, if an i2c device is attached, you should be able to run `i2cdetect` to see its address. `-y` skips a silly warning prompt (warnings are for suckers, just full send it) and `1` is the i2c device index.
+Then, if an i2c device is attached, you should be able to run `i2cdetect` to see its address. `-y` skips a silly warning prompt (warnings are for suckers, just send it) and `1` is the i2c device index.

 ```bash
 i2cdetect -y 1